2025-2026 NYS PTA LEGISLATIVE PRIORITIES

 • Support legislation that would change the method of funding charter schools to eliminate any adverse impact on existing school districts and ensure charter school accountability;

-• Oppose all unfunded mandates;
+• Oppose unfunded mandates;

 • Oppose the diversion of public funds from public schools for vouchers and tuition tax credits;